 I specialise in encaustic painting ie melting beeswax with dammar resin and adding pigment.
 I have been exhibiting my work since the late 1960s.

-Studio on the Square has a dedicated Art Room within the Square Edge Community Arts Centre complex.
-We have a supply of easels, drawing boards, art paper and materials to get you started for your first class.
+Studio on the Square has a dedicated Art Room within the Square Edge Community Arts Building.
+We have a supply of easels, drawing boards and provide coffee & tea.

 Our members can enjoy the use of our new Art Space which is located in the rear courtyard of the Square Edge Community Arts Centre complex.
 Enquire about our Membership Program and the Benefits that come with being a Member.

 Our Art Group, which meets every week, is a great resource for artists or people interested in art.
-A Life Model is supplied every week for you to practice your drawing techniques.
-Once a month we hold a workshop and you will have the opportunity to learn from a professional artist.
+A Life Model is supplied every week for you to practice your drawing techniques at a small fee.

 Square Edge Community Arts has a cafe (Cafe Royale) and an art shop (Ochre Art Supplies) where you can purchase all your art supplies.
 If you need any framing work done then Art of Framing is the place to go.